 Maybe requesting a cash offer online right off the bat isn’t your style.
 You’d like an advisor to walk you through the process.
 No problem!

-You can also ask a knowledgeable real estate agent experienced with cash sales for a recommendation.
+You can ask a knowledgeable real estate agent experienced in cash sales for a cash buyer recommendation.
 Many agents are active in their local investor community and have an inside track to finding cash buyers.

-Indar Lange, owner of Honolulu-based Our Home Investments, Hawaii’s largest home-flipping company, says 60%-70 % of his cash investments are the result of his relationships with agents.
-“We work with multiple agents who know we can buy for cash, including homes no one wants,” he shares.
+Indar Lange, owner of Honolulu-based Our Home Investments, Hawaii’s largest home-flipping company, says 60%-70% of his cash investments are the result of his relationships with agents.
+“We work with multiple agents who know we can buy for cash, including homes no one wants.”